 Investments in loans may include participations in bridge loans, which are loans taken out by borrowers for a short period (typically less than one year) pending arrangement of more permanent financing through, for example, the issuance of bonds, frequently high yield bonds issued for the purpose of acquisitions.

 Investments in loans may include acquisitions of, or participation in, delayed funding loans and revolving credit facilities.
 These commitments may have the effect of requiring the Fund to increase its investment in a borrower at a time when it might not otherwise decide to do so (including at a time when the company's financial condition makes it unlikely that such amounts will be repaid).
 Delayed funding loans and revolving credit facilities may be subject to restrictions on transfer, and only limited opportunities may exist to resell such instruments.
 As a result, a Fund may be unable to sell such investments at an opportune time or may have to resell them at less than fair market value.
-Further, the Fund may need to hold liquid assets in order to provide funding for these types of commitments, meaning the Fund may need to liquidate existing assets in order to provide such funding.
+Further, the Fund may need to hold liquid assets in order to provide funding for these types of commitments, meaning the Fund may not be able to invest in other attractive investments, or the Fund may need to liquidate existing assets in order to provide such funding.